 - So easy children can make it

 - ¼ cup Raw sugar

 - 1 Green Tea Bag

 - 1 Black Tea Bag

 - Glass 1 Lt bottle

 1. Measure sugar, put tea bags and sugar into clean tea pot

 2. Add boiling water and stir to dissolve sugar.
 Leave for a few minutes then strain out into a clean glass jug.
-Leave to cool to room temp or add ice to reduce to room temp.
+Leave to cool to room temp or add ice/cold water to reduce to room temp.

 3. Pour sugary tea, Kombucha Scoby and Kombucha Starter tea into brewing bottle.
 Cover bottle with plastic wrap and leave for 7-14 days to brew in a cool dark place.
 Do not place in direct sunlight.